ConnorChase29/WakeNow/README.md

 + Add a total word count to the user's statistics.
 Possibly offer rewards when the user reaches a certain word count.
 + Add the number of times the user successfully WokeNow to the user's statistics.
 + Add an average typing speed statistic to the user's profile page
-+ Add a leaderboards page for the most words typed, most alarm activities completed, and fastest typing speed.
++ Add a leaderboard page for the most words typed, most alarm activities completed, and fastest typing speed.
 + Have dynamic wallpapers depending on what time of the day it is